By the summer of 1950, the White House was a shell.

 Orr was a dyed-in-the-wool New Englander.
 Born in Meriden, Conn., he studied architecture at Yale and designed a number of prominent buildings in New Haven and at Yale.
 He was fluent in several architectural styles, having designed the Art Deco Southern New England Telephone Building and the Colonial Revival New Haven Lawn Club.

 When Truman was privately freaking out about the state of the White House, Orr was a logical person for him to contact.
-He was then president of the American Institute of Architects, and Truman named him vice chairman of the Commission on the Renovation of the Executive Mansion.
+He then headed the American Institute of Architects, and Truman named him vice chairman of the Commission on the Renovation of the Executive Mansion.

 “Orr was a really good guy to have on that job,” Klara said.
 He was a capable architect who understood the symbolic value of the house and the need to balance considerations of style, aesthetics, restoration and preservation, Klara said.